Breathing and Self Esteem?

 The density of people in society is so thick that we forget that life will end one day.
 And we don't know when that one day will be.
 So please, I beg of you, to tell the people you love and care for, that they are special and important.
 Tell them, before it is too late.

 You may find new love or have an old love rekindled.
 If you've received this it is because someone cares for you and it means there is probably at least someone for whom you care.
 The more people that you send this to, the better luck you will have.
 And the better you'll get at reaching out to those you care about.

 About breathing and self esteem?

-I think of depression as depressed chest.
+I think of depression as a depressed chest.
 The heart center (chakra) is also in the chest.
 When it is shut down or restricted we can not feel or act in as kind or loving a way to ourselves or others as we might wish.
 Even if our thoughts want it so, our body may not cooperate if the breath cannot go deeply and strongly and remain in balance.
 Forgiveness may also be held back.

 Our spoken words have a spiritual and magical power in them.
 They can open us to a loving God or the depths of negativity and despair.
-Our breath is the force and quality behind those words; the embodied manifestation of sprit.
+Our breath is the force and quality behind those words; the embodied manifestation of spirit.
 Put spirit into action now.